MilesMcBain/friendlyeval/README.md

 1. Instruct `dplyr` to evaluate the literal **input** provided by your caller for the `arg` argument as a **column name**.
 So `double_col(mtcars, cyl)` would work.
 2. Instruct `dplyr` to evaluate the **value** bound to `arg` - "cyl" - as a **column name**, rather than treat it as a normal character vector.
 So `double_col(mtcars, arg = "cyl")` would work.

 `friendlyeval` provides a set of functions and operators for issuing dplyr these kind of instructions about how to evaluate function arguments.

+## Functions

 There are four types of things arguments can be evaluated as:
 * column names e.g. in `select(mtcars, mpg)`, `mpg` is a column name.
 * expressions e.g. in `filter(mtcars, cyl <= 6)`, `cyl <= 6` is an expression.
 * lists of column names e.g. in `select(mtcars, mpg, cyl)`, `mpg, cyl` is list of column names